chiribuc/chiribuc/README.md

 # Web developer, father and, amateur bodybuilder.

 Greetings, I'm Robert-Cristian Chiribuc, a seasoned web developer based in Bucharest, Romania.
-With a wealth of experience, I excel in crafting medium to large scale web applications.
+With a wealth of experience, I excel in crafting medium to large-scale web applications.

 My expertise lies in PHP, Laravel, JavaScript, Vue.js, and sometimes React.
 I am deeply committed to producing top-notch, scalable, and maintainable code that caters to the diverse needs of clients and end-users.